 Now that you’ve convinced Jonas that you offer the best solution to his problem, it’s time to close the deal.

 You should make the purchasing process as simple and clear as possible.
-This tactic will reduce any friction and make sure that Jonas doesn’t abandon the purchase.
+This tactic will reduce friction and ensure Jonas doesn’t abandon the purchase.
 Once he’s made a commitment, he’ll become a customer!

 Once you’ve secured Jonas as a customer, the journey isn’t over.
 It’s important that your sales and customer success teams work in perfect harmony to drive value to Jonas and secure his future business.

-Once your customers have reached this stage of the sales funnel, he’ll be a loyal customer who you can rely on for repeat business over the coming years.
+Once your customers have reached this sales funnel stage, they’ll be loyal customers who you can rely on for repeat business over the coming years.

 5 Proven B2B Sales Techniques and Tactics that Will Turn Leads into Sales